Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Stochastic dual coordinate descent

-where $S_k = I_{:,\mathcal{J} _k}D_{\mathcal{J} _k,:}$, which can be viewed as a sampling matrix selected from a certain probability space $(\Omega_k, \mathcal{F}_k, P_k)$.
-Finally, let us discuss some special cases of the iterative scheme \eqref{BKM-g}. \begin{itemize} \item[(1)] If $f(x)=\frac{1}{2}\|x\|^2_2$, then $f^*(z)=\frac{1}{2}\|z\|^2_2$ and hence the iterative scheme \eqref{BKM-g} reduces to the randomized average block Kaczmarz (RABK) method proposed by Necoara \cite{Nec19}.
-Furthermore, if $\mathcal{J}_k$ is a set of one index and the weights are chosen as $\omega_i=1$ for $i\in[m]$, then \eqref{BKM-g} reduces to the randomized regularized Kaczmarz method proposed in \cite{chen2021regularized}. \item[(2)] If $f(x)=\mu\|x\|_1+\frac{1}{2}\|x\|^2_2$ and the sample spaces $\Omega_k=\{I\}$ for all $k$, then the iterative scheme \eqref{BKM-g} reduces to the linearized Bregman method \cite{cai2009convergence,cai2009linearized}; \item[(3)] If $f(x)=\mu\|x\|_1+\frac{1}{2}\|x\|^2_2$, then the iterative scheme \eqref{BKM-g}, unlike the iterative scheme \eqref{rska} where a constant step-size is employed, derives a new type of RSKA method. \end{itemize}
+where $S_k = I_{\mathcal{J} _k}D_{\mathcal{J} _k}$, which can be viewed as a sampling matrix selected from a certain probability space $(\Omega_k, \mathcal{F}_k, P_k)$.
+Finally, let us discuss some special cases of the iteration scheme \eqref{BKM-g}. \begin{itemize} \item[(1)] If $f(x)=\frac{1}{2}\|x\|^2_2$, then $f^*(z)=\frac{1}{2}\|z\|^2_2$ and hence the iteration scheme \eqref{BKM-g} reduces to the randomized average block Kaczmarz (RABK) method proposed by Necoara \cite{Nec19}. \item[(2)] If $f(x)=\mu\|x\|_1+\frac{1}{2}\|x\|^2_2$, then the iteration scheme \eqref{BKM-g} derives a new type of the RSKA method, where instead of using a constant stepsize as \eqref{rska}, an adaptive stepsize is employed.
+Furthermore, if the sample spaces $\Omega_k=\{I\}$ for any $k\geq0$, then \eqref{BKM-g} reduces to the linearized Bregman method \cite{cai2009convergence,cai2009linearized}. \item[(3)] If $\mathcal{J}_k$ is a singleton, then the iteration scheme \eqref{BKM-g} reduces to the randomized regularized Kaczmarz method proposed in \cite{chen2021regularized}. \end{itemize} \end{REMK}